 Click on the icon or the app name and it will take you to the download page after auto detecting your operating system (it comes for Windows or Mac).
 Download the app and install it on your computer.

 Start/Join the Zoom or Teams meeting first with your video

 A webcam can only feed one app at a time so in order to have your webcam working in the Zoom or Teams meeting, you need to join the meeting and turn on your webcam in the meeting.
 This is an important sequence to follow.
 If you start the Logi Tune app first, your webcam may not be available to the meeting platform and you will see an error message telling you that the selected webcam is not available.
 I have had some situations where the Logi Tune app is already open and it transfers control to the meeting app automatically but I wouldn’t assume that behavior will be consistent for all setups.

 Start the Logi Tune app

 Once your webcam is in use in the meeting, start the Logi Tune app that you installed.
-The first screen lists your devices.
+The first screen lists your devices (don’t see your webcam?
+Check these connection tips from Logitech).
 Click on the webcam you want to control.
 You will see the controls and settings but will not see a preview in the app.
 That’s because the webcam is showing in the meeting.
 In my experience the app often remembers the last settings you had applied which can save you time if you just want to use the previously set zoom and positioning.

 Use the Controls and Settings in the app